 Many school-sponsored trips require overnight stays at distant locations.
-The following are quidelines for making lodging arrangements during school-sponsored trips.
+The following are guidelines for making lodging arrangements during school-sponsored trips.

-- A. Place no more than 4 students per room.
-Rooms with two double-beds should be reserved for 4 students. - B. Record the room number and names of all students staying in each room.
+A. Place no more than 4 students per room.
+Rooms with two double-beds should be reserved for 4 students.

+B. Record the room number and names of all students staying in each room.
 Request adjoining rooms on one floor of the hotel.
-This will facilitate easy room checks. - C. Teachers or chaperones should NEVER share rooms with students. - D. If a parent is serving as a chaperone, they may be allowed to share a room with their child. - E. At least one male and one female chaperone should be on all trips if students of both genders are participating. - F. All students should be given the room number and phone number for all chaperones on the trip. - G. See Section 12-2 B (5) for chaperone clearance requirements.
+This will facilitate easy room checks.

+C. Teachers or chaperones should NEVER share rooms with students.

+D. If a parent is serving as a chaperone, they may be allowed to share a room with their child.

+E. At least one male and one female chaperone should be on all trips if students of both genders are participating.

+F. All students should be given the room number and phone number for all chaperones on the trip.

+G. See Section 12-2 B (5) for chaperone clearance requirements.
 12-13.
-Out of State Travel Procedures for Athletic Teams
+Out of State Travel Procedures for Athletic Teams A. If travel is to a bordering state school will submit a BDS Request for Student Out-of-County Travel Form to Deputy Superintendent in order to obtain Superintendent's permission to travel.

-- A. If travel is to a bordering state school will submit a BDS Request for Student Out-of-County Travel Form to Deputy Superintendent in order to obtain Superintendent's permission to travel. - B. If travel is to a non-bordering state school will submit a request letter for out-of-state travel to county A.D.
-County A.D. submits request to Department of Operations.
-Department of Operations reviews request and submits letter to Deputy Superintendent to obtain Superintendent's permission to travel.
+B. If travel is to a non-bordering state school will submit a request letter for out-of-state travel to The District Director of Athletics and Extracurricular Activities.
+The District Director of Athletics and Extracurricular Activities submits a request to the Department of Operations.

+Department of Operations reviews requests and submits a letter to Deputy

+Superintendent of Operations to obtain

+Superintendent's permission to travel.

-ARTICLE 13 -BUDGET AND FINANCE STUDENT ACTIVITIES
+ARTICLE 13 - BUDGET AND FINANCE STUDENT ACTIVITIES